theolivenbaum/resin/README.md

 ## Disk-based tree traversal
 The index is a fast disk-based left-child-right-sibling character trie.

-## Compression
-With Resin's default storage engine you have the option of compressing your data with either QuickLZ or GZip.
-For unstructured data compression leaves a smaller footprint on disk and enables faster writes.

 ## Pluggable storage engine
 Implement your own storage engine through the IDocumentStoreWriter, IDocumentStoreReadSessionFactory, IDocumentStoreReadSession and IDocumentStoreDeleteOperation interfaces.